General game playing: Origins (1958–1990s)

+Formalization and competition (1992–2016)

 In 1992, Barney Pell defined the concept of Meta-Game Playing and developed the "MetaGame" system.
 This was the first program to automatically generate chess-like game rules, and one of the earliest programs to use automated game generation.
 Pell then developed the system Metagamer.
-This system was able to play a number of chess-like games, given game rules definition in a special language called Game Description Language (GDL), without any human interaction once the games were generated.
+This system was able to play a number of chess-like games without any human interaction once the games were generated.

 In 1998, the commercial system Zillions of Games was developed by Jeff Mallett and Mark Lefler.
 The system used a LISP-like language to define the game rules.
 Zillions of Games derived the evaluation function automatically from the game rules based on piece mobility, board structure and game goals.
 It also employed usual algorithms as found in computer chess systems: alpha–beta pruning with move ordering, transposition tables, etc. The package was extended in 2007 by the addition of the Axiom plug-in, an alternate metagame engine that incorporates a complete Forth-based programming language.

 In 1998, z-Tree was developed by Urs Fischbacher. z-Tree is the first and the most cited software tool for experimental economics. z-Tree allows the definition of game rules in z-Tree-language for game-theoretic experiments with human subjects.
 It also allows definition of computer players, which participate in a play with human subjects.

 In 2005, the Stanford Project General Game Playing was established.

-In 2012, the development of PyVGDL started.
+This included the General Game Playing Competition, which was launched at the associated AAAI conference.
+The competition ran annually and further establish GGP as a research field.
+It was suspended after 2016, by which point it was considered to have largely served its original purpose of stimulating increased research in the area.
+The Stanford project also produced Game Description Language (GDL), which allowed for the production and description of game variations and was used extensively in the General Game Playing Competition.

+In 2012, the development of PyVGDL (Python Video Game Description Language) started, and has now migrated to PyVGDL 2.0.
+PyVGDL is a library made for the programming language Python that functions as a game engine, enabling the integration of various AI applications in tandem with simple game rules to create complex games.
+The library is frequently used in artificial intelligence research centered around General Game Playing problems due to its dynamic capabilities.